-15. The decision on how to respond to communications received via the Directory and the content to be communicated will be determined by each country.
-Any subsequent cooperation and/or information sharing will proceed on a voluntary basis.
-For example, ARF Participants could invite through diplomatic channels another ARF Participant to hold consultations in relation to the incident.
-The interested parties could agree level, time, venue and funding of such consultations through diplomatic channels.
-The parties involved could by mutual agreement invite a third party to participate in the consultations as a mediator.
+13. The decision on how to respond to communications received via the Directory and the content to be communicated will be determined by each country.
+Any subsequent cooperation and/or information sharing will proceed according to mutual agreement.

 Existing Directories